lieuwex/LirsFS/README.md

 ### Locally

 The easiest way to run `LirsFS` locally is to use `scripts/init_test_files.sh`.
-It will generate one configuration per instance, for three instances in total.
+It will generate one configuration per instance, for three instances in total (this amount can easily be adjusted).

+Then in three terminals run `cargo run configX.toml` where X is replaced by {0,1,2} for every terminal.

 ### Remotely